5 things road warriors want when they travel for work

 Gioia added that it’s important to understand that your frequent travelers truly value personal comfort when they travel for the company.
 “You don’t want your road warriors to be exhausted and unhappy,” she said.

 Any aspect of the trip experience that can facilitate something memorable for the employee is worth thinking about.

 Research backs this up.
-In the MMGY Portrait of Business Travelers study, 84 percent of business travelers said the quality of their lodgings has “a great impact” on their satisfaction with the overall business trip experience.
+In the MMGY study, 84 percent of respondents said the quality of their lodgings has “a great impact” on their satisfaction with the overall business trip experience.
 Adding alternative accommodation providers like Airbnb opens up options for road warriors to enjoy all the comforts of home while traveling for work.

 5. Road warriors want the option to stay in shared accommodations

 Cohen said the same MMGY study found a strong and growing level of interest among employees in sharing economy travel providers, with millennial travelers the most likely to opt for alternative accommodation providers like Airbnb.
 Fully 50 percent of all frequent business travelers are interested in alternative accommodations, according to the study, and nearly seven in 10 millennials are drawn to the concept.
 Many already use sharing economy accommodation providers for their personal travel.

 What Airbnb for Work offers your road warriors

 Travel managers who have incorporated Airbnb for Work into their business travel programs have found that Airbnb provides the lodging choices and local experience their road warriors want, as well as the personal comforts and business basics they expect and need.